Small Bathroom Renovations: Smart, Stylish & Space-Savvy

 Storage is often the biggest challenge in small bathrooms.
 But instead of bulky cabinets or freestanding units, think vertical and built-in:

-These small bathroom storage solutions aren’t just functional—they also contribute to a more modern, minimal design aesthetic.
+These small ensuite renovation ideas—like integrated storage—aren’t just functional; they also contribute to a more modern, minimal design aesthetic.
 Combining smart layout planning with integrated storage creates a clutter-free environment that feels far larger than it really is.

 Key takeaway: With the right layout and clever use of space-saving fixtures, even the smallest bathroom can feel roomy, organised, and luxurious.
 Prioritise flow, visibility, and storage to get the most from every square metre.